 Causes of foot drop are due to conditions that affect innervation of the tibialis anterior muscle.
 Common causes include L4/L5 radiculopathy or peroneal nerve palsy.
 L4/L5 radiculopathy occurs in the lower lumbar spine and is usually due to a herniated disc that impinges upon the exiting L4 or L5 nerve root.
 Peroneal nerve palsy on the other hand, is due to distal peripheral nerve injury in the leg just above the ankle.
 Often, this occurs due to compression of the peroneal nerve by a tendon or a tumor or due to trauma.
 To differentiate between radiculopathy versus peroneal nerve palsy your physician should check for foot inversion and gluteus medius weakness (internal rotation of flexed hip)–both are spared and peroneal nerve palsy and both should be involved with radiculopathy.
 Other causes of foot drop include lumbar plexus injury, peripheral neuropathy, parasagittal brain lesions, spinal cord injury, muscular dystrophy, or ALS.

-Treatment for Foot Drop
+Treatment and Surgery for Foot Drop

 WARNING: If patients or healthcare providers suspect a foot drop, urgent neurosurgical evaluation is warranted!